BootleggersROM/ExtraStuff/docs/bootleg_share_xda_thread_template.md

 * You tell me
 [/CODE]

-/***           THIS IS YOUR DEVICE SPECIFIC BUGS
+/***           THIS IS YOUR DEVICE-SPECIFIC BUGS
-               YOU CAN WROTE HERE IF YOUR DEVICE
+               YOU CAN WRITE HERE IF YOUR DEVICE
                IS FACING SOME ISSUES AND STUFF
                (IF YOU WISH)
 ***/